ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 As we can see, we have all fields from all files.

 Note:
-- As some of the files may not contain some columns from the resulting schema, union mode is supported only for formats that support reading subset of columns (like JSONEachRow, Parquet, TSVWithNames, etc) and won't work for other formats (like CSV, TSV, JSONCompactEachEow, etc).
+- As some of the files may not contain some columns from the resulting schema, union mode is supported only for formats that support reading subset of columns (like JSONEachRow, Parquet, TSVWithNames, etc) and won't work for other formats (like CSV, TSV, JSONCompactEachRow, etc).
 - If ClickHouse cannot infer the schema from one of the files, the exception will be thrown.
 - If you have a lot of files, reading schema from all of them can take a lot of time.